bcorfman/string_weasels/README.md

 I wrote this after reading Dudley Chapman's blog post on [Shakespeare, Evolution, and Weasels](https://theappleandthefinch.com/2016/04/30/shakespeare-evolution-and-weasels/).
 It was some good practice with Test-Driven Development (TDD).

 My daughter is also learning about genetics in her 7th grade science class, so I thought this might interest her also.
 (It did.
-She was amazed at the results, and that I built in an hour and a half.)
+She was amazed at the results, and that I built it in an hour and a half.)

 To run, you'll need to
 1) Have a Python 3.x version on your machine